enj/website/content/en/docs/reference/access-authn-authz/certificate-signing-requests.md

 additional certificates; for example, this might be the certificate plus intermediates to be presented during TLS handshakes.

-The PKCS#10 signing request format does not allow to specify a certificate expiration or lifetime.
+The PKCS#10 signing request format does not have a standard mechanism to specify a certificate expiration or lifetime.
 The expiration or lifetime therefore has to be set through the `spec.expirationSeconds` field of the CSR object.
 The built-in signers use the `ClusterSigningDuration` configuration option, which defaults to 1 year, (the `--cluster-signing-duration` command-line flag of the kube-controller-manager)